zemuldo/learning/a_kubernetes_course/part_1/README.md

 ## Kubernetes Objects

-Now we understand the inner workings of kubernetes, lets look at the entities that represent the state of the cluster. *[Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)* are persistent entities in the Kubernetes system.
+Now lets look at the entities that represent a state of the cluster. *[Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)* are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster and its these objects that we manipulate to change the cluster.
 Specifically, they can describe properties of workloads, services among other object types.
 Lets look at the significant of these properties that we will be using moving forward.

 ### Object Spec and Status

 *Spec* - This property represents the characteristics of the object as we desire them.
-*Status* - This property describes the actual state of the object, and is supplied and updated by the Kubernetes system For example, a Kubernetes Deployment is an object that can represent an application running on your cluster.
-When you create the Deployment, you might set the Deployment spec to specify that you want three replicas of the application to be running.
-The Kubernetes system reads the Deployment spec and starts three instances of your desired application–updating the status to match your spec.
+*Status* - This property describes the actual state of the object, and is supplied and updated by the Kubernetes system For example, a `Kubernetes Deployment` is an object that can represent an application running on your cluster.
+When you create the `Deployment`, you might set the Deployment spec to specify that you want three `replicas` of the application to be running.
+The Kubernetes system reads the `Deployment spec` and starts three instances of your desired application–updating the status to match your spec.
 If any of those instances should fail (a status change), the Kubernetes system responds to the difference between spec and status by making a correction–in this case, starting a replacement instance

 When using Kubectl command line utility, we mostly provide the object representation on a *.yaml* file.
 Kubectl converts the .yaml JSON when calling Kubernetes API.
 Lets see an example of a .yaml file.